foundry-vtt-community/wiki.js/basics/Token-Configuration.md

 Ex: `storage/tokens/goblin/*` will choose any image in the `goblin/` folder.

-You may also set it to use a limited set of images from a file using the format `folder/desc*` where `desc` is a leading part of the image file name.
+You may also set it to use a limited set of images from a folder using the format `folder/desc*` where `desc` is a leading part of the image file name.

 Ex: `storage/tokens/goblin/red*` will choose between any image that starts with 'red' in the `goblin` folder.